xPloits3c/Revolt/README.md

 ![revoltnrinstall](https://github.com/xPloits3c/Revolt/assets/153435050/baeed44b-e5cd-4cd0-a80b-52d397ca38c6)

-# If u Like the project, leave a star on the repository!
+# If you Like the project, leave a star on the repository
 ![github_logo-602056228](https://github.com/xPloits3c/Revolt/assets/153435050/58620e25-748f-44ea-80a9-fc3797fcfa49)